adam121 - Fotolia

-In addition, mobile devices have many hardware features not available on desktop computers, such as front and rear cameras, accelerometers, GPS, LTE for wireless data, pedometers and many other features.
+A rich assortment of features has made it easier to switch tasks to mobile devices.
+For instance, users now access email, video and social media more frequently on a phone than on a desktop computer.
+In addition, mobile devices have many hardware features not available on desktop computers, such as front and rear cameras, accelerometers, GPS and 4G LTE for wireless connectivity.

 The different platforms for mobile development

-Android is now the world's most popular mobile operating system.
-The foundation for Android is Linux.
-The popularity of Android is largely driven by Google's distribution model: Android is an open source project that gives phone manufacturers and cell phone carriers free license to use Android and even modify the core OS for their devices.
-The freedom to modify Android has led to many challenges in what is now called Android fragmentation.
-Most instances of Android follow the core release model from Google.
+Android, modeled after Linux , is the world's most popular mobile OS.
+Its popularity is largely driven by Google's distribution model: Android is an open source project that gives phone manufacturers and cell phone carriers free license to use Android and modify the core OS for their devices.
+Although most Android instances stick closely to the core, the freedom to modify Android has led to many challenges, in what is now referred to as Android fragmentation.

-The current Apple Development Program costs $99 per year and includes submitting your apps to the iTunes App Store.
+The Apple Developer Program costs $99 per year and includes the ability to submit apps to the iTunes App Store.

 What about the other platforms?